 Quarry Lake Park

-In 2016, the city completed the first phase of developing the new 111-acre park in west Shakopee.
+In 2016, the city completed the first phase of developing the new 111-acre Quarry Lake Park in west Shakopee.
 The park contains a 70-acre lake that is used by the Shakopee-Prior Lake Water Ski Association.
-Learn more...

 The Minnesota Valley State Trail's Mill Pond channel pedestrian crossing is closed.
 The bridge, located on the northern edge of Memorial Park, has been removed.

 The city hired WSB and Associates to design the bridge and determine location options.
 The city chose their desired alignment Oct.
-4. The city has $300,000 allocated for the project and has received two $150,000 Federal Recreational Trails Grant.
+4, 2016.
+The city has $300,000 allocated for the project and has received two $150,000 Federal Recreational Trails Grant.
 However, preliminary estimates for the replacement of the bridge and trail connection are between $665,000 and $789,000.

 Staff continues to work with other entities on the bridge location and additional funding opportunities.
 At this time, there is not a specific date for replacement.